 Q key: Quits the game

-Notice that on each level, moving the front rectangle towards the left to touch the left boundary will cause the loading of the other level.
+>>HERENotice that on each level, moving the front rectangle towards the left to touch the left boundary will cause the loading of the other level.
 The MyGame level will cause BlueLevel to be loaded, and BlueLevel will cause the MyGame level to be loaded.

-The goals of the project are as follows:
+>>HEREThe goals of the project are as follows:

 To define the abstract Scene class to interface to the game engine